Qingtuan: Preparation

-The main ingredients of traditional Qingtuan are glutinous rice flour, Chinese mugwort or barley grass, and red or black bean paste.
-The general steps for making Qingtuan are: The mugwort is first crushed and squeezed out to make the green juice.
-Then, mix the green juice with the glutinous rice flour when it is still hot and knead it into a dough.
-Divide the dough and bean paste into equal amounts of small balls.
-Then put the bean paste and a nip of lard oil into the flour ball, roll it into a round ball, and put it into the steamer, then it is ready to be served.
+The main ingredients of traditional qingtuan are glutinous rice flour, Chinese mugwort or barley grass, and red or black bean paste.
+The general steps for making qingtuan are: The mugwort is first crushed and squeezed out to make the green juice.
+Then, this juice is mixed with the glutinous rice flour while still hot and kneaded into dough.
+The dough and bean paste are shaped into balls, then combined and steamed.